xiaoyuanxun/Jasmine/README.md

  <p align="left"> Contributions of any kind is welcome! </p>

 ## Troubleshooting
-You may encounter trouble with Vessel package，try test command first
+You may encounter trouble with Vessel package，try this test command
  ```bash
   vessel --version
  ```
-if the package is installed success，it will return the result
+if the Vessel package is installed successful，it will return the result
 ```bash
  vessel 0.6.4
 ```